Your questions answered

 What sort of piece should I play?
 Choose pieces you enjoy and can play quite well. — any style.
 On average each member has 5 or 6 minutes, so one or two short pieces is usually fine.
 A few members play longer works, but only if there is time for everyone else who wants to play to do so.

-Do I have to play at every session?
-No. Some new members just listen for the first couple of meetings.
+Do I have to play?
+No. Some members just listen.
 Only play when you feel you have prepared a piece and are happy to share it.
-At the meeting you volunteer when you want to play — there is no pre-arranged order, and no one knows what will be played until they hear it live.
+At the meeting you volunteer if you want to play — there is no pre-arranged order, and no one knows what will be played until they hear it live.

 I’ve just started the piano — is Alberti for me?
 If you like what you have read about us, the answer is ‘Probably Yes’.
 Come along one Wednesday and see.

 Does it matter if I make mistakes in playing?
 Of course not — we all do!
 Naturally we practise beforehand and try to play to our best.
 But sometimes nerves or memory get the better of us.
 With difficult pieces members explain that we are hearing a ‘work in progress’.

 What is the background to the group?
 We started in 1983 as a weekly piano class for adults.
 We met in a studio overlooking Albert Square, which is where the group’s name comes from.

 Do you give piano lessons?
 No. But you will learn a lot if you come along.
 You will listen carefully to other players, join in brief comments on each piece just played, and chat to other players over tea/coffee afterwards.
 Importantly, you will gain experience in preparing a piece and playing to other people, and that will build your confidence.